“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 Torment shrugs with a crass smile.
 “They’re adorable.
 I wonder why they were in such a hurry,” he says at an average volume and tone, the very moment before he turns around to be met with the milk-chocolate tsunami.

 Numbers Minion puts all she can in running, and Tourism Blogging Minion would too, if she weren’t also taking pictures at the same time.
 The tidal wave is hardly even half a minute behind them, and it seems to only be picking up speed.

-They reach the auto show, filled with awesome cars, stupendously rich people and, you guessed it, supermodels.
+They reach the auto show, filled with awesome cars, stupendously rich people, and supermodels.

 “Okay!”
-Tourism Blogging Minion says between a few shutter flashes, “which one are we heistin’?”
+Tourism Blogging Minion says between a few shutter flashes, “Which one we heistin’?”

 Oh, and he’s a meter high; he says “the girls” think it’s cute.

 “There!”
 Numbers Minion shouts, weaving into the traffic of stationary cars and professional detailers to get up to the always-relaxed Gas Minion.